 Fourteen thousand companies and more than 275,000 tech-based workers are changing the way we manage, manipulate and interact with information.
 Legendary businesses such as Microsoft, Expedia, T-Mobile and Amazon are joined by a new generation of companies such as Google and Facebook to bring new ideas to market quickly and efficiently.

-With thousands of miles of shoreline, it shouldn’t be too surprising that Washington State is a powerhouse for the maritime industry, employing 69,500 tradesmen, shipwrights and marine engineers.
+With thousands of miles of shoreline, it shouldn’t be too surprising that Washington State is a powerhouse for the maritime industry, employing 69,500 trades people, shipwrights and marine engineers.
 Fully 80% of all super luxury yachts produced in the United States are built right here in Washington and the state is second in the nation in seafood processing.

 The state’s fifth largest industry, Tourism brings in more than $21 billion annually to Washington and employs 180,000+ workers statewide.
 Due to its geographic locale and direct access to international markets in Asia and Europe, Washington is a popular destination for visitors around the world.